opinnington/circles/README.md

-# circles
+# Circles
 A small webpage which uses the paper.js and howler.js libraries to play sounds when a key is pressed.